 Rona Simmons is the author of The Quiet Room and Postcards from Wonderland.
 Both novels were set outside the south, yet she considers herself a southern writer.
-Both were historical fiction, yet she thinks of them as stories that just by happenstance took place in the past.
-For The Martyr’s Brother, her latest novel (to be released in the fall of 2016) she ripped a topic from today’s headlines and set it in present day, Atlanta, Georgia, her adopted home in the South.
+Both were historical fiction, yet she thinks of them as stories that just happen to take place in the past.
+For The Martyr’s Brother, her latest novel she ripped a topic from today’s headlines and set it in present day, Atlanta, Georgia, her adopted home in the South.

 connect with me or find me on: